sandokim/DeeplearningKnowledge/readme.md

 training.
 We used a momentum of 0:99 and a initial learning rate of 0:0001 which decreases by one order of magnitude every 25K iterations.

+### Result 부분에서도 Test datad의 Ground Truth가 공개되지 않은 challenge의 경우 논문 작성

+We tested V-Net on 30 MRI volumes depicting prostate whose ground truth annotation was secret.
+All the results reported in this section of the paper were obtained directly from the organisers of the challenge after submitting the seg- mentation obtained through our approach.
+The test set was representative of the clinical variability encountered in prostate scans in real clinical settings [7].
+We evaluated the approach performance in terms of Dice coeffcient, Haus- dorff distance of the predicted delineation to the ground truth annotation and in terms of score obtained on the challenge data as computed by the organisers of "PROMISE 2012" [7].
+The results are shown in Table 2 and Fig. 5.

 # CNN Properties